Sempervivum arachnoideum ‘Cebenese’

 Sempervivum arachnoideum L. is the correct and accepted scientific name for this species of Sempervivum.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.
 I am not sure if he was actually the first to name either one, though…

-Plants of the World Online by Kew lists 51 species in the Sempervivum genus (as of 2-21-21 when I last updated this page). it is a member of the plant family Crassulaceae with 26 genera.
-Those numbers could change as updates are made (and likely will).
+As of 11-19-21 when this page was last updated, Plants of the World Online by Kew lists 52 species in the Sempervivum genus. it is a member of the plant family Crassulaceae with 36 genera.
+Those numbers could change as updates are made on POWO.